 Expats wanting to work in Kuwait are required to have a valid work permit which is issued in conjunction with a formal offer of employment from a company in Kuwait.
 The work permit is sponsored and organised by the hiring company.
 Foreigners caught working without the proper paperwork face severe penalties, including deportation.

 Employment contracts for skilled foreign workers in Kuwait usually include benefits such as a housing allowance, medical aid and annual air tickets home.
-However, lucrative expat contracts are not what they used to be as the country seeks to implement a plan to decrease its reliance on foreign workers.
+Unfortunately, lucrative expat contracts are not what they used to be as the country continues to implement the Kuwaitisation plan.

 Arabic is the official language of Kuwait, but English is widely spoken and understood in Kuwaiti business circles.
 Nevertheless, expats working in Kuwait will find it advantageous to learn at least a few key phrases and greetings in Arabic.